-The London Psychiatry Centre is the only clinic in the UK and one of only a handful in Europe that is able to offer patients leading-edge and fully approved repetitive Transcranial Magnetic Stimulation (rTMS).
+The London Psychiatry Centre is the first clinic in the UK and one of only a handful in Europe that is able to offer patients leading-edge and fully approved repetitive Transcranial Magnetic Stimulation (rTMS).
 On par with the famed Mayo Clinic, John Hopkins and Harvard’s McLean Hospital in the US, The London Psychiatry Centre is one of the world leaders pioneering this highly effective and safe intervention to help overcome treatment-resistant Depression.

 Video: The London Psychiatry Centre rTMS service as featured in The Telegraph online